-Dr Tom Richardson (CEO) Professor Warren McNabb (Research Director) Dr Greg Murison (Partnership & Programme Director) Andrew McSweeney (Shared Services Director) David Godwin (Business Performance & Finance Director)
+Dr Tom Richardson (CEO) Professor Warren McNabb (Research Director) Dr Greg Murison (Partnership & Programme Director) Andrew McSweeney (Shared Services Director) David Godwin (Finance & Business Performance Director)

 He has had frequent assignments on advisory boards, external review panels and international science and trade delegations, including the NZ-US Joint Commission on Science and Technology Co-operation and the NZ-EU Joint Commission on Science and Technology Co-operation.

 Professor Warren McNabb was appointed Research Director for AgResearch in June 2011.
 Warren is an Adjunct Professor in the Riddet Institute, Massey University and is a Fellow of the New Zealand Institute of Agricultural and Horticultural Sciences.

 Warren joined AgResearch in 1993 as Senior Research Scientist in the Nutrition and Behaviour Group, promoted to Eminent Research Scientist in 2004, then to General Manager of the Food & Textiles Group in 2009.